Skip to main content

 1. Download the MoveSpring app

-2. Sign up for Hone Your Habit Contest using Organization Code 2GP557K6QP (or use this join link) between October 23 and 27.
-The Challenge will run until November 19, 2023.
+2. Sign up for Step Contest using Organization Code SunLifeCHC2024 (or use this join link) between March 4th and 8th.
+The Challenge will run until March 31, 2024.

 3. In the app, click “confirm” that your organization is Sun Life Centre for Healthy Centres, and set up your profile.

-5. Record your progress each day in the MoveSpring app to be credited in the challenge.
+6. Record your progress each day in the MoveSpring app to be credited in the challenge.
 We’ll be sharing tips on how to keep up with your throughout the four weeks.
+Plus, try to maintain a daily Streak during the challenge to stay consistent.

 FAQ’s:

-1. What devices can I use to participate?
+2. What devices can I use to participate?
 MoveSpring connects to a variety of fitness tracking devices including Fitbit, Garmin, Withings, and Apple Watch.
-To view a full list of connectable devices click here.
+To view a full list of connectable devices click hereDon’t have a smartphone or wearable device such as a Fitbit, Apple Watch or Garmin?
+No problem.
+There’s an option to record your daily activity manually when you sign-up.

 Feedback